Return to Workshop

 - The bottom right quadrant shows the number of snapshots of this VM.

-In the top right corner of the window, click Grid, Tile, and List views.
+Step 1: In the top right corner of the window, click to toggle between Grid, Tile, and List views.

 Top Window Navigation VM Providers

-Click Download) to download a list of VMs.
+Step 2: Click (Download) to download a list of VMs.

 Download VM Providers